simonneutert/pizza-dough-calculator/README.md

 _also known as sfincione, focaccia, thick-crust, deep-dish or pan pizza._

-The sizing of this pizza is a bit different, since this pizza isn’t baked on the stone in your oven, but in a baking tray/pan that goes into your oven.
-Seeing as everyone has different baking trays, you can’t just talk about small or medium pizzas.
+The sizing of this pizza is a bit different, since this pizza isn't baked on the stone in your oven, but in a baking tray/pan that goes into your oven.
+Seeing as everyone has different baking trays, you can't just talk about small or medium pizzas.

-For a 25x20cm / 10×8-inch baking tray, you’ll need to make 650 grams of dough.
-If your baking tray is bigger or smaller, you’ll have to play around with the weight until you find the perfect recipe for your baking pan.
+For a 25x20cm / 10×8-inch baking tray, you'll need to make 650 grams of dough.
+If your baking tray is bigger or smaller, you'll have to play around with the weight until you find the perfect recipe for your baking pan.

 ## Flour